jussihyva/ADS-B_AI_Project/README.md

 * cd ADS-B_AI_Project
 * touch .env
-* Add these param values into the file (Ask values from the administrator) DEVICE="/dev/bus/usb/001/004" SITE_NAME="Koivuhovi"
+* Add these param values into the file (Ask values from the administrator)
+* INFLUXDBURL2 is optional.
+It's use for sending data to the second InfluxDB.

+#### 1.6.1 Example with connetcion to 1 influxdb

+    DEVICE="/dev/bus/usb/001/004"
+    SITE_NAME="Koivuhovi"
     TZ="Europe/Helsinki"